-- In self service stores you’ll likely meet a sea of wiper blades.
-Again the best place to start is with your make and model but you can simply measure your cars blades.
-The replacement blades come with a selection of fittings the make the blade a universal fit.
+- In self-service stores, you’ll likely meet a sea of wiper blades.
+Again the best place to start is with your make and model, but you can simply measure your car’s blades.
+The replacement blades come with a selection of fittings that make the blade a universal fit.

 Rear Wiper Blades

 Rear wiper blades (Fitted to station wagons and hatchbacks) are still of traditional design, and that’s because rear window performance is less important unless your Mater or course.
-The rear blade superstructure is now made from plastic and so doesn’t suffer from corrosion.
+The rear blade superstructure is now made from plastic, so it doesn’t suffer from corrosion.